sandeepkittur/my-slides/slides.md

 ---
 theme: ./theme
-title: August UX Updates
+title: September UX Updates
 ---

-# August UX Updates
+# September UX Updates
-Monthly product highlights · August 2026
+Monthly product highlights · September 2026

 ---

+# PPX-14187:  Storage management widgets fail for QUERY_NOT_FOUND exceptions

+- For the QUERY_GONE or QUERY_NOT_FOUND error in Grail files UseFiles.ts
+- The current message was a technical jargon
+- Overflow of information

+---

 # E2E Record Preview

+- Breaking down the VI
-- End-to-end record preview mode for pipeline builder
+- Processor preview for the pipeline - cascading flow of how data is being modified
-- Simulates full user journey from Ingest Source to Pipeline and beyond
-- Instant feedback loop for faster iteration
+- Pipeline preview - how the record is being modified across stages/ processors

 ---